jeremiah-quill/readme-generator/README.md

 ## Usage

 ​
-test
+Use before creating a new repo.

 ## License

-This project is covered under [Apache License 2.0](https://opensource.org/licenses/Apache-2.0).
+This project is covered under [MIT](https://opensource.org/licenses/MIT).
 ​

-## Contribution Guidelines
+## Contributions

 ​
-test
+No contributions necessary
 ​